marcduiker/azure-functions-university/lessons/queue.md

    > 2. Type: `Microsoft.Azure.WebJobs.Extensions.Storage`
    > 3. Select the most recent (non-preview) version of the package.

-3. We'll be working the same Player type again as we did in the Blob lesson.
+3. We'll be working with the same `Player` type again as we did in the Blob lesson.
 Create a new file to the project, called `Player.cs`, and copy/paste [this content](../src/AzureFunctions.Queue/Models/Player.cs) into it.

 4. Now update the function method HttpTrigger argument so it looks like this: